florianreyes/florianreyes/README.md

 # Hello there, i'm Florian👋

-I'm Florian, a python developer and data science student.
+I'm Florian, a python developer and computer science student.
 I spend time coding new projects and broadening my knowledge in data processing, analysis and visualization, but also on some creative side projects.

 Reach out!